 Referral Guidelines for Surrey Heath CCG

 The Surrey Dermatology service is able to provide a comprehensive dermatology service to patients referred with a skin rash or skin lesion.
 However there are a few exceptions to this, which have been pre-agreed with commissioning teams.
-We preferentially accept referrals by Choose & Book and our contact details can all be found at the bottom of this page.
+We preferentially accept referrals by e-Referral Service and our contact details can all be found at the bottom of this page.

 Please contact us on 01903 703 276 if you wish to clarify any particular issue with regards to a referral.